LimePoint/opschain/docs/examples/running_a_simple_terraform_change.md

 EOF
 ```

-Replace `<YOUR EXAMPLES NAMESPACE>` with the examples namespace that was provided to you as part of your OpsChain trial onboarding.
+Replace `<YOUR EXAMPLES NAMESPACE>` with the examples namespace that was provided to you as part of your OpsChain onboarding.

 Apply the properties to the `terraform` project: